iamwrong/knowledge_sharing/software_documentation/README.md

 ### Logs to give context to the code

-The logging will also give context your code, and help to understand what is happening.
+The logging will also give context your code, and help you understand what is happening.
 For example :

 ```